sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 - Node.js installed on your machine
 - Yarn (version 3.4.1 or higher)
-- A wallet funded with `ERC20LRTest` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)
+- A wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)
 - [Goerli ETH](https://goerlifaucet.com/) for gas

 :::danger